slskd/slskd/docs/config.md

 The application watches for changes in the YAML file and will reload the configuration when they are detected.
 Options will be updated in real-time and transmitted to the web UI.
 If a server reconnect or application restart is required for changes to take effect fully, a flag will be set indicating so.

-The YAML file can be read and written at run time via API calls or edited on a disk.
+The YAML file can be read and written at run time via API calls or edited on disk.

 If no such configuration file exists at startup, the example file `/config/slskd.example.yml` is copied to this location for convenience.